giocomai/giorgiocomai_eu/content/post/2020-08-22-news-on-belarus-state-tv-on-21-august-2020/index.en.md

   preview_only: no
 ---

-In the first days of post-electoral protests in Belaurs, state news were largely in denial: no mention of the protests or tiny segments suggesting not much was going on, with routine coverage of Lukashenko doing routine visits and such.
+In the first days of post-electoral protests in Belarus, state news were largely in denial: no mention of the protests or tiny segments suggesting not much was going on, with routine coverage of Lukashenko doing routine visits and such.

 After more than 10 days of protests, things have changed considerably.